xpack/web-jekyll/pages/xbb/prerequisites.md

 The XBB v3.2 uses Ubuntu 12 for Intel GNU/Linux and Ubuntu 16 for
 Arm GNU/Linux.

+{% include note.html content="Building Arm binaries requires
+an Arm machine.
+A Raspberry Pi 4 8GB equiped with a SanDisk Extreme USB 3 SSD are a good solution." %}

 v2.x used CentOS 6 for Intel, and CentOS 7 was the favourite when considering the update, but Docker CentOS 7 armv7l container does not run on 64-bit Docker host, and requires a 32-bit host, which is impractical.